liquibase/liquibase-databricks/README.md

 5. [ ] ALTER CLUSTER KEY - changeClusterColumns - change type that will be used until index change types are mapped with CLUSTER BY columns for snapshot purposes

-## Remaining Required Change Types to Finish in Advanced
-1. [ ] generateChangelog -
-2. [ ] addUniqueConstraint - Need to invalidate this test - not supported
-3. [ ] createIndex - Map to CLUSTER BY ALTER TABLE statements for Delta Tables

 ## Remaining Required Change Types to Finish in Base/Contributed
 1. [ ] (nice to have, not required) createFunction/dropFunction - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 2. [x] (nice to have, not required) addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 3. [ ] addDefaultValue (of various types).
 Databricks/Delta tables support this, but does not get populated by databricks in the JDBC Driver (COLUMN_DEF property always None even with default)
-4. [ ] createIndex - Map to CLUSTER BY ALTER TABLE statement for delta tables.
-CLUSTER BY keys also need to be populated by JDBC driver.
-The SQL Generator has been created, but the Snapshot / expected snapshot needs to be properly created from driver.

 The remaining other change types are not relevant to Databricks and have been marked with INVALID TEST